 Langford Heathfield, the Trust's second largest reserve, consists of heathland, scrub, secondary and ancient oak and ash woodland.

 This is a wonderfully diverse woodland.
 The mixture of tree types, big grassy clearings and open rides cutting through the wood make this a great place for birds.
-Resident through out the year are Green and Greater Spotted woodpeckers, Nuthatches, Tree Creepers, Marsh Tits, Long Tailed Tits, Blackcap and Mistle Thrush.
+Resident through out the year are Green and Great Spotted woodpeckers, Nuthatches, Tree Creepers, Marsh Tits, Long-tailed Tits, Blackcap and Mistle Thrush.
 The hard to spot Lesser Spotted Woodpecker also occurs.
 In summer Wood Warbler, and Pied Flycatcher may also visit to breed.
 Come early in the day and in spring to make the most of the birdsong as it echoes through the wood.